Updated March 4, 2023

 There are different types of applications that are Web applications, hybrid applications, and native applications.
 Web applications are used to run from mobile browsers like chrome, firefox, opera, safari, etc. These applications start with ‘m’.
 Hybrid applications are a combination of native and web applications.
-These applications can run on any devices.
+These applications can run on any device.
 It can be used offline as well and these are developed using the web technologies that are HTML5 and CSS.
 Native applications that can be installed on a device from the play store of Android and app store of apple example what’s app.

 Q4.
 What is the difference between the emulator and simulator?

 An emulator is a software, which is used to test mobile applications without the handset.
 A simulator is referred to as electronic network simulation equipment for mobile phones and it helps in connecting networks without roaming service and can make voice calls, data and SMS.

 Q5.
 Explain the bugs that are mainly found in Mobile testing?

-The bugs are like critical, major, minor and block.
+The bugs are critical, major, minor and block.
 The critical bug is the one when the phone system crashes while testing the particular feature in the mobile handset.
 A major issue is the one when the particular feature not able to perform its functions as expected.
 A minor issue is like the interface is not as required or like some label or button not at its place.
 Block bug means while performing any functionality, the phone hangs up or not able to do anything on the device and need to reboot the device only.